 • Notebook gets very slightly heavier, I will post weight gain compared to the stock ODD.
 It's not significant.

-• Need to buy an external ODD SATA enclosure with a USB cable.
-I use this one found on Fleabay: $11 including shipping worldwide.
-Note that a single USB cable works with the F, the included additional USB power cable cable in the box was not needed & neither the driver disc, the VPCF11 recognized it immediately.
+• You need to buy an external ODD (CD, DVD) SATA enclosure with a USB cable.
+You can find one on ebay using these keywords: usb 12.7mm sata cd enclosure ($15 including shipping worldwide as of 2012-09-18).
+Note that the single USB data/power cable works with the F, the included additional USB/rounded connector power only cable cable in the box was not needed for me but could come handy when connecting to an other laptop with lower USB power output.
+The included driver disc was not needed as the VPCF11 recognized it immediately.
 I ripped 7 cd's in a row using that enclosure & it never failed nor overheated.

 External DVD Drive Enclosure